The following procedures explain how to deploy an ExtraHop Discover appliance 1100.

 - Type y and then press ENTER.

-After you configure an IP address for the Discover appliance, you can log into the Discover Admin UI through the following URL: https://<discover_ip_address>/admin and complete the following recommended procedures.
+After you configure an IP address for the Discover appliance, you can log into the Admin UI on the Discover appliance through the following URL: https://<discover_ip_address>/admin.
+Then, complete these recommended procedures.

 nslookup -type=NS d.extrahop.com